 - Moreover, there is now some anxiety in wanting to keep the desired object, and fear of losing it.
 Protecting what now “belongs to me” is a source of further stress and worry.

-- Even if the achievement of our desire indeed surpassed our expectations in all levels, and even if we can keep that object for a long time, with minimal effort, still… Still, there is a wearing away of the original experience of joy or pleasure in that thing.
+- Even if the achievement of our desire indeed surpassed our expectations in all levels (which is rare), and even if we can keep that object for a long time, with minimal effort (even rarer), still… Still, there is a wearing away of the original experience of joy or pleasure in that thing.
 Boredom sets in.
 Unavoidably.

 Kelly McGonigal, Ph.D. (author of one of my favorite psychology books, The Willpower Instinct) calls desire the “brain’s big lie”.
 She explains that when your brain recognizes an opportunity for a reward, it releases dopamine, which creates feelings of arousal, but also anxiety and stress.
 She concludes by saying that most people confuse this wanting with happiness.
 (Most forms of advertizing capitalize on this fact!)